-Holders of PACE credentials and specialty certifications are recognized as meeting established national standards for their specialty and adhere to the PACE Code of Ethics.
+Holders of PACE credentials and specialty certifications are recognized as meeting established national standards for their specialty.
 Holders have specialized knowledge, proven work experience, demonstrated competence, and adhere to ethical practice.

 Application processing is usually completed within 10 days from the date that we receive the application.

-(12) What is the criteria for the credentials and specialty certifications?
+(11) What are the criteria for the credentials and specialty certifications?

 (12) Are continuing education (CE) credits required for PACE credentials and specialty certification renewals, and if so, can I use the continuing education hours I submit for my state license to renew my PACE specialty certification?